sara-nl/2019-09-10-GoodPracticesMachineLearning/index.md

 {% endcomment %}
 <h2 id="syllabus">Contents of the course</h2>

-More information will be coming soon!

-{% comment %}
 {% if page.carpentry == "swc" %}
 {% include sc/syllabus.html %}
 {% elsif page.carpentry == "dc" %}